amirsanni/Video-Call-App/README.md

  # Demo
- You can test at http://1410inc.xyz/video-call-app.
-Please test on Firefox as Chrome will not grant access to media devices if not HTTPS.
+ You can test at https://1410inc.xyz/video-call-app.